 “Content-wise, a beat blog presents a regular flow of reporting and commentary in a focused area the beat covers; it provides links and online resources in that area, and it tracks the subject over time….
 When beat blogs are part of a pro reporters work, the best ones are not incidental to the reporter’s work but an integral part of it; sometimes the blog is the main platform for the beat.”

 Start thinking about the “beat” you want to cover for the semester.
 It can be a specific subject, geographic location, or community.

 1. You should be passionate about it or at least want to be passionate about it.

 2. You must have regular access to your beat and people, places, and events.
-You will be required to do original reporting on short notice.
+You will be required to do original reporting.
 You will interview people, take photographs, gather audio, and shoot video.

 5. Consider your own conflict of interests.
 For example, if you are the Student Government President you should not try to cover student government as a journalist.

-For the Record – Everything from tubes to turntables in Southern New Jersey
+For the Record – Everything from tubes to turntables in Southern NJ

 A Flash of Light – Lightning awareness in NJ

 Rediscovering the Grove – A historical perspective on Pitman, NJ

 RU having fun?! – Everything Rowan activity related, for students who want the best college experience